shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 The output of the final pwd command in this Dockerfile would be /path/$DIRNAME

-n.)ONBUILD- he ONBUILD instruction adds to the image a trigger instruction to be executed at a later time, when the image is used as the base for another build.
+n.)ONBUILD- The ONBUILD instruction adds to the image a trigger instruction to be executed at a later time, when the image is used as the base for another build.
 The trigger will be executed in the context of the downstream build, as if it had been inserted immediately after the FROM instruction in the downstream Dockerfile.

 Any build instruction can be registered as a trigger.